-If you’ve been told that exhibiting your vulnerable side in the workplace is a sign of weakness, think again — especially if leadership is in your career plan.
+If you think exhibiting your vulnerable side in the workplace is a sign of weakness, think again — especially if leadership is in your career plan.

 Forbes contributor David K. Williams said: